helium is a noble gas

 Neon

-Neon is one of many noble gasses that scientists discovered while studying liquified air.
+Neon is one of many noble gasses that scientists discovered while studying liquefied air.
 Most of the noble gasses make up a small portion of the air we breathe.
 Neon, for example, accounts for 0.0018% of the Earth’s atmosphere.
 It’s much more common once you leave the planet behind, becoming the fourth most abundant element in the universe.

 Uses for Neon